 The Savannah logistics cluster was developed to capture hinterland commercial opportunities that were ill-serviced, particularly in the context of the changing commercial environment of freight distribution from the late 1980s.
-This includes access to the American Southeast with the port hinterland covering about 44% of the American population.
-The immediate hinterland includes the Piedmont Atlantic region (Atlanta, Charlotte, etc.) which accounts for a population of 15 million.
+This includes access to the American Southeast, with the port hinterland covering about 44% of the American population.
+The immediate hinterland includes the Piedmont Atlantic region (Atlanta, Charlotte, etc.), which accounts for a population of 15 million.

 These developments have been related to the setting of a number of logistics zones within a radius of about 40 km from the port, forming a port-centric logistics cluster that accounts for one of largest in the United States for import retail distribution centers.
-These zones are built upon a set of advantages mostly related to the availability of land, short drayage distances, effective use of container assets and supply chain considerations, particularly the proximity of producers and consumers.
+These zones are built upon a set of advantages mostly related to the availability of land, short drayage distances, effective use of container assets, and supply chain considerations, particularly the proximity of producers and consumers.

 An important characteristic of the port’s traffic that has a notable impact on logistics is the balance between import and export cargo.
 For instance, while 1.81 million TEU of cargo were imported in 2016, 1.82 million TEU were exported.
 This underlines that ports and their nearby logistics zones tend to fare better when there is a relative balance between imports and exports.
 Maritime shipping companies find this an attractive proposition to call Savannah since the utilization of their assets is similar for inbound and outbound ships.
-The logistics cluster, therefore, offers container rotations opportunities between inbound and outbound logistics.
-About 20% of all the container traffic is carried by truck with 35 to 40% of the containers bound to logistics zones.
+The logistics cluster, therefore, offers container rotation opportunities between inbound and outbound logistics.
+About 20% of all the container traffic is carried by truck, with 35 to 40% of the containers bound to logistics zones.

 The status of a Foreign Trade Zone (FTZ) offers several operational advantages in terms of postponement and added value strategy for American logistics zones.
 Importers are using this advantage to delay payments on their imports until they are leaving the FTZ to their stores or regional distribution centers.
 The logistic cluster of Savannah was granted FTZ status in 1984.
 The Savannah Airport Commission is the Grantee for FTZ 104.
-The zone has transitioned to Alternative Site Framework (ASF) where companies located in a designated ASF county, can now quickly and inexpensively be designated with FTZ status.
+The zone has transitioned to Alternative Site Framework (ASF), where companies located in a designated ASF county, can now quickly and inexpensively be designated with FTZ status.

 2. Port-Centric Logistics: The Crossroads Business Park

 The Crossroads Business Park (CBP), designed in 1988, was the first logistics zones to be established in the Savannah logistics cluster, with its first user beginning operations in 1991.
 The logistics zone set in motion a business model and a development pattern that was replicated within the cluster with the setting of several other logistics zones.
-CBP is a 1,661 acres facility than comprises about 2.7 million square feet of warehousing space located directly adjacent to Interstate 95 (I95) within the City of Savannah.
+CBP is a 1,661 acres facility that comprises about 2.7 million square feet of warehousing space located directly adjacent to Interstate 95 (I95) within the City of Savannah.
 It is less than 10 km away from the gates of the Garden City Container Terminal, the main intermodal facility of the Port of Savannah.
 CBP is owned by the Savannah Economic Development Agency (SEDA), which is an independently funded organization whose mission is to support economic development in Savannah and Chatham County, Georgia.
-It assists companies interested in relocating to or expanding in, the Savannah area.
+It assists companies interested in relocating to or expanding in the Savannah area.
 The Crossroads Business Park was developed to accommodate the first major distribution centers and related office activities in the Savannah metropolitan area and serves three major purposes: